Games & Quizzes

 /ˈintrəstəd/

-Having had your attention taken; curious.
+showing curiosity or concern about something or someone.
 To make someone want to know about something.

 /ˈnək(ə)l/